Palindromic Periodicities: Towards a periodicity lemma for palindromic periodicities

 \begin{large}

 \end{large} is a g-word with parameters $r=13/2$, $c=49/2$, $h=30$, $n=48$ and $g=12$.

 \begin{rem} Notice that the length of a $g$-word is always divisible by $g$. \end{rem}

-The purpose of the next few results is to show that a $g$-word is a palindromic periodicity with period $g$.
+The next results show that a $g$-word is a palindromic periodicity with period $g$.
+Clearly the word above does have period $g=12$.
 The following lemma tells us a bit about the structure of a $g$-word.

 \begin{lem} A g-word $w[i+1..i+n]$ contains exactly two essential centres of the palindromic periodicity, $i+r$ and $i+r+h$.

 \begin{proof} In this proof we set $i=0$ which does not cause any loss of generality.
 We know that $w$ contains an essential palindromic centre at $r$ and, since its length is less than $2h$, it can contain at most one other, and this must be at $r+h$.
 Clearly $w[1..2h]$ contains exactly two such centres.
 We must show that $r+h$ does not lie in the factor $w[n+1..2h]$, that is, that $r+h\le n+1/2$.